Lucía Cortez Llorca

 Lucía Cortez Llorca (born 5 June 2000) is a Spanish professional tennis player.
-She has career-high rankings of No. 309 in singles, achieved on 19 August 2024, and No. 411 in doubles, achieved on 18 September 2023.
+She has career-high rankings of world No. 309 in singles, achieved on 19 August 2024, and No. 353 in doubles, achieved on 29 June 2026.

 Early life

 Lucía Cortez Llorca grew up in Villajoyosa.
 She began playing tennis at the age of four and currently trains at Villajoyosa Club de Tenis.

-Professional career
+Career

 In August 2024, she won her first professional singles title at the $50k Śląskie Open in Bytom.